Aquatic Climate Change Adaptation Services Program (ACCASP)

 The Government of Canada announced $148.8 million in ongoing climate change adaptation funding over five years in 2011, including $16.5 million to Fisheries and Oceans Canada to implement the Aquatic Climate Change Adaptation Services Program (ACCASP).
-The program is developing knowledge about climate change to integrate it into the delivery of departmental programs and policies.
+The program is developing knowledge about climate change to integrate it into the delivery of departmental programs.
 The table shows climate change risks that impact divisions at Fisheries and Oceans Canada.

 |Climate Change Risks||Impacted DFO Sectors|